AXA comes out against AstraZeneca board, Threadneedle supports

-LONDON (Reuters) - AstraZeneca’s AZN. shareholders remain split over the UK pharmaceuticals giant’s decision to reject a $118 billion offer from U.S. rival Pfizer (PFE.N), with AXA coming out against it Threadneedle supporting it.
+LONDON, May 21 (Reuters) - AstraZeneca ’s shareholders remain split over the UK pharmaceuticals giant’s decision to reject a $118 billion offer from U.S. rival Pfizer, with AXA coming out against it while Threadneedle supported it.

 “Many shareholders - but not necessarily all - will find this an attractive offer.
 Accordingly we believe that the board was arguably wrong and acted too hastily to dismiss the latest proposal from Pfizer,” Stride added.